How to make homemade natural magnesium oil and why you may need the many benefits of magnesium!

 I have made my own magnesium oil (which you can find the recipe for below) and I have also bought it pre-made.
 I love and use both so it’s really just personal preference on which way you want to go.

-My favorite store bought magnesium oil is this one by Ancient Minerals and I would keep it next to my bed so I wouldn’t forget to use it every night.
+My favorite store bought product is Ancient Minerals Magnesium Oil and I would keep it next to my bed so I wouldn’t forget to use it every night.

-They also make a lotion version if you prefer a creamy consistency, but I have not personally tried it yet.
+There is also an Ancient Minerals Magnesium Lotion version if you prefer a creamy consistency, but I have not personally tried it yet.

 Magnesium baths